5 Thing to Consider When Designing A Brand

 If you are looking for a wide audience of clients, you do not want to blend in with the crowd.
 While it is beneficial to check out the competition from time to time, avoid copying their design or you will just go unnoticed.

 A strong logo can make a huge impact, but just because you’re trying to be different doesn’t mean you should be overly complicated.
-Keep your design simple and easy to reproduce in a number of mediums.
-Consider how it will translate when it’s printed on business cards, letterhead and even tee shirts.
+Keep your design simple and easy to reproduce in several mediums.
+Consider how it will translate when it’s printed on business cards, letterhead, and even t-shirts.

 4. Understand Your Brand

 Your brand is not your business.
 It’s normal for a business owner to not understand their brand.
 Many try to personalize it when it shouldn’t be personalized; and others distance themselves from the brand, when in fact it’s deeply personal and their business is all about them.
 Some owners make design choices based on personal preference rather than listening to their customers or an objective 3rd party.
 If an owner is too deeply mentally invested into one aspect of the business (for instance) he/she may be missing the greatest value proposition the business has to offer.
 This is when it’s necessary to guide you as a business owner.

 Here are some things to consider when you’re trying to understand your brand and how it relates to your business.